lftk/anki/README.md

 ## Features

-*   **Full Read, Write, and Modify Capabilities:** Unlike many other libraries that are read-only or write-only, this library provides a complete solution for reading, writing, and modifying Anki collections.
+- **Full Read, Write, and Modify Capabilities:** Unlike many other libraries that are read-only or write-only, this library provides a complete solution for reading, writing, and modifying Anki collections.
-*   **Seamlessly work with Anki Files:** Work with Anki's `.apkg` and `.colpkg` formats.
+- **Comprehensive Collection Management:** Programmatically manage your Anki collections, including decks, notes, notetypes, cards, and media files.
-*   **Comprehensive Collection Management:** Programmatically manage your Anki collections, including decks, notes, notetypes, cards, and media files.
+- **Seamlessly work with Anki Files:** Work with Anki's `.apkg` and `.colpkg` formats.
-*   **Idiomatic Go:** The library is designed to feel natural for Go developers, with a clean and easy-to-use API.
+- **Flexibility:** Whether you're building tools to automate card creation, exporting your collection to a different format, or analyzing your study habits, this library provides the foundation you need.
-*   **Flexibility:** Whether you're building tools to automate card creation, exporting your collection to a different format, or analyzing your study habits, this library provides the foundation you need.
+- **Idiomatic Go:** The library is designed to feel natural for Go developers, with a clean and easy-to-use API.

 ## Installation